rzdebskiy/XamarinFormsMFASample/README.md

 `public static string clientId = "INSERT YOUR CLIENT ID HERE";`

-5. Change returnUri in [MainPage.xaml.cs](MFATest/MFATest/MainPage.xaml.cs#L15) to valid URI you have configured in Azure Active Directory App Registration or use existing one from Sample (ensure you configure the same in Azure AD the portal).
+5. Change returnUri in [MainPage.xaml.cs](MFATest/MFATest/MainPage.xaml.cs#L15) to valid URI you have configured in Azure Active Directory App Registration or use existing one from this sample (ensure you configure the same in Azure AD the portal):

+`public static string returnUri = "http://MFATestPCL-redirect";`

 Screenshots on how it works: